Student Spotlight: Santino Cardoso

-Having earned his associate’s degree in Restaurant Management, Cardoso is now pursuing his bachelor’s degree in Hospitality Management through COD’s 3+1 agreement with Roosevelt University.
+After earning his associate’s degree in Restaurant Management, Cardoso finished his bachelor’s degree in Hospitality Management through COD’s 3+1 agreement with Roosevelt University.
 He worked as a floor manager at Roka Akor Old Orchard in Skokie, where his responsibilities included scheduling the front-of-house staff and building relationships with guests.
-Now he is the Food and Beverage/Rooftop Terrace Manager at LondonHouse Chicago.
+He then became the Food and Beverage/Rooftop Terrace Manager at LondonHouse Chicago.

 He recommends College of DuPage to anyone interested in the culinary or hospitality fields because of the many offerings, the 3+1 program, and the student clubs and organizations.

 “There are variety of clubs that assist you in either getting scholarships or networking in general,” he said.
 “Attending the career and internship fairs that are held every semester is vital in order to familiarize yourself with potential employers.
 Another option is to start looking for a job in the field to get the hands-on experience.

 “If you have what it takes to radiate hospitality, be innovative and work in an upbeat environment, this is the field to look into.
 And there’s no better place to start than in a LEED-certified building with state-of-the art equipment and appliances.
 Choosing COD as an option for either completing an associate’s degree or going through the 3+1 program is unrivaled by other institutions.”